 Others will work directly with staff and citizens to plan and implement campaigns to end houselessness, advocate for access to health care, neighborhood safety, employment, and education.
 The students service will directly or indirectly empower and benefit those who are economically disadvantaged and in need of the above items.

-Fellows will live together in an Oakland apartment and engage in a community night twice a week.
+Fellows will live together in an Alameda apartment and engage in a community night twice a week.
 During this time, they will discuss readings, reflection papers, projects, and a final paper.
 A CILSA staff member coordinates and facilitates the Micah Summer Fellowship program, maintaining regular contact with the Fellows and community partners.
 Fellows are expected to devote 35-40 hours each week to their community partner organization and are not allowed to engage in any other employment during the fellowship period.